PanKhaiBing/Data-Cleaning-/README.md

 2. Combining columns
 3. Rename columns and removing symbols for calculation purpose
 4. Replace NaN to 0 for 'discount' and 'qty_sold'
-5. Changing the data type
+5. Changing the data type for calculation purpose